daattali/beautiful-jekyll/_drafts/five-ideas-to-create-a-simpler-home.md

 redirect_from: []

 ---
 Many little things over a period of time add up in the home.
 It doesn't often start out that way in my experience, but **little habits over time can add up to so much**.
 Today on the blog, I'm sharing about five ideas to create a simpler home.
-I hope you find the ideas helpful too.
+I hope the ideas are helpful!

 Lately we're needing work on some routines around meal times because some days...it's a bomb over here.
 Oh my.
 Simpler isn't the word I'd call it, but hey, one thing at a time is the goal, right?